Cozy Peach Kitchen

 Instructions

 • Cook bowtie pasta in well salted water until al dente.
-Once cooked, add drained pasta to a large bowl and toss with 2 tablespoons olive oil.
+Once cooked, add drained pasta to a large bowl.

 • Meanwhile, cook the lentils.
 Combine lentils, water, and a pinch of salt.
 Bring to a boil over high heat.
 Once boiling, reduce to a simmer.
-Cover and simmer until lentils are cooked through, about 15-20 minutes.
+Cover and simmer until lentils are tender, about 20 minutes.
 Drain off excess water.

-• Stir in the drained lentils, drained artichoke hearts, roasted red pepper, sun-dried tomato strips, cucumber, kalamata olives, crumbled feta, and parsley.
+• To the pasta add the drained lentils, artichoke hearts, roasted red pepper, sun-dried tomato, cucumber, olives, crumbled feta, and parsley.

-• Toss to combine.
-Taste for balsamic vinegar and olive oil.
-Add freshly ground black pepper and salt to taste.
-Enjoy as a warm salad, or cover and transfer to the fridge to chill for 2 hours before serving.
+• Enjoy as a warm salad, or cover and transfer to the fridge to chill for 2 hours before serving.
+Before serving, drizzle with remaining balsamic vinaigrette.
+Enjoy!

 Notes